bob1de/hass-apps/docs/apps/schedy/actors/thermostat/index.rst

    Thermostat platform`_ to build a virtual thermostat first.

-2. If your thermostat is used for both heating and cooling, there has to be an automatic operation mode which does heating/cooling based on the difference between current and set target temperature.
-Schedy will only switch the operation mode between on and off (exact names can be configured) and set the target temperature according to the configured schedule.
+2. If your thermostat is used for both heating and cooling, there has to be an automatic HVAC mode which does heating/cooling based on the difference between current and set target temperature.
+Schedy will only switch the HVAC mode between on and off (exact names can be configured) and set the target temperature according to the room's schedule.

 .. _`Generic Thermostat platform`: https://home-assistant.io/components/climate.generic_thermostat/